-5. Currently, the Forum brings together around 40 parliamentarians from 15 Latin American and European countries28 to encourage information exchange among parliamentarians, to define common approaches and to strengthen parliamentary activity in this area, mainly by supporting the work of national and regional parliaments and the competent legislative institutions.
+5. Currently, the Forum brings together around 40 parliamentarians from 15 Latin American and European countries30 to encourage information exchange among parliamentarians, to define common approaches and to strengthen parliamentary activity in this area, mainly by supporting the work of national and regional parliaments and the competent legislative institutions.

-In general terms, the Forum is a "global institution" since it is the only focal and coordination point that exists for parliamentarians interested in the various facets of the SALW issue.
+In general terms, the Forum is a "global institution" since it is the only focal and coordination point that exists for parliamentarians interested in the various facets of the SALW issue

-- 6. The Parliamentary Forum on SALW is mainly active in the following areas: - Activities aimed at informing the public and stimulating debate; - Production, publication and dissemination of information of particular relevance to parliamentary work; - Organization of seminars and other activities focused on coordinating and harmonizing the approach of actors and legislative initiatives; - Encouraging the implementation of international agreements, especially the United Nations PoA, by national governments.

-7. Since its establishment in 2002, the Forum has held two plenary meetings, in Panama (2003) and in Stockholm and Helsinki (2004).
-The final declarations of these two meetings call for legislative reforms, strengthening the participation of parliaments in the United Nations SALW process, recognizing the importance of promoting relations between parliaments and civil society and the establishment of an inter-parliamentary observatory for ensuring the compilation and dissemination of information on SALW for the use of parliamentarians.
+- 6. The Parliamentary Forum on SALW is mainly active in the following areas: - Activities aimed at informing the public and stimulating debate; - Production, publication and dissemination of information of particular relevance to parliamentary work; - Organization of seminars and other activities focused on coordinating and harmonizing the approach of actors and legislative initiatives; - Encouraging the implementation of international agreements, especially the United Nations PoA, by national governments. - 7.
+Since its establishment in 2002, the Forum has held three plenary meetings, one in Panama in 2003, one in Stockholm and Helsinki in 2004 and another in Mexico City in 2005.
+The final declarations of these meetings call for legislative reforms, strengthening the participation of parliaments in the United Nations SALW process, recognizing the importance of promoting relations between parliaments and civil society and the establishment of an interparliamentary observatory for ensuring the compilation and dissemination of information on SALW for the use of parliamentarians.